pichapp/Bioinfo4B/README.md

 19:45 - 20:30 discussion of the results from the practice session

-### Week 2:
+### Week 3: Transcriptomics (spatial & single-cell)

-17:30 - 18:00 introduction to HPC and terminal
+17:30 - 18:30 introduction to spatial and single cell transcriptomics

-18:00 - 18:30 setting up the workspace for the genomics practice

 18:30 - 18:45 break

+18:45 - 19:45 practice

+19:45 - 20:00 break

+20:00 - 20:30 discussion of the results from the practice session

+### Week 3: Transcriptomics (spatial & single-cell)

+17:30 - 18:30 introduction to spatial and single cell transcriptomics

+18:30 - 18:45 break

-18:45 - 19:30 genomics practice
+18:45 - 19:45 practice

-19:30 - 19:45 break
+19:45 - 20:00 break

-19:45 - 20:30 discussion of the results from the practice session
+20:00 - 20:30 discussion of the results from the practice session

 14:00 - 16:00 practice on genomics